mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 Acquisition function
 --------------------
-Acquisition functions use the posterior distribution of the Gaussian process :math:`\mathcal{GP}` to compute a criterion that assess if a test point is good potential candidate point when evaluated through the objective function :math:`f(\boldsymbol x)`.
+Acquisition functions use the posterior distribution of the Gaussian process :math:`\mathcal{GP}` to compute a criterion that assess if a test point is a good potential candidate point when evaluated through the objective function :math:`f(\boldsymbol x)`.
 Thus, maximising the acquisition function suggests the test point that based on the current training data :math:`\mathcal{D_n}` has the highest potential of being the global optimum.
 To do this, an acquisition function :math:`\alpha (\cdot)` balances exploration and exploitation.
-The former is characterised by areas with no or only a few observed data points where the uncertainty of the Gaussian process is high, and the latter by promising areas with a high posterior mean of the Gaussian process.
+The former is characterised by areas with no or only a few observed data points where the uncertainty of the Gaussian process is high, and the latter by areas where the posterior mean of the Gaussian process is high.
 This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it encounters but gradually explores the full input space.

 Analytical acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^